sleekmason/extra-themes/README.md

 Lilidog-Cobalt - A Dark Blue Loud theme.
 Same.

 ### Instructions:
+If using Lilidog, look in the installers under graphics to install these themes direcly to ~/.themes.

-Download and unzip the 'extra-themes' folder. then either make a folder ~/.themes and place the themes into that folder, or put the themes directly into /usr/share/themes for systemwide use.
+If using another distro, download and unzip the 'extra-themes-master' folder.
+Then, either make a folder in ~/.themes, and place the themes there, or put the themes directly into /usr/share/themes for systemwide use.

 Either way, the themes will then appear in your system settings appearance dialog.